-The 2021-2022 school year will begin the journey as united schools offering a continuous PK-12 educational experience.
+The 2021-2022 school year is the beginning of the journey as united schools offering a continuous PreK-12 educational experience.

 "Opportunities like this do not present themselves often.
 This is a chance for two institutions with strong, century-old legacies of educating young people to come together to enhance and expand the incredible education each provides."

 Frequently Asked Questions

 What is the reason for this partnership?

 This was a fantastic opportunity for a historic school with a 122-year legacy as a pioneer for elementary education to secure its future by merging with a similarly historic independent school known for exceptional college preparatory education for middle and high school students since 1923.
 This partnership will create a continuous experience PreK-12, offering high quality academics with an emphasis on small class size, close student-teacher ratios, and personalized instruction that prepares students for future success.

 Are the missions and philosophies of both PCD and HBS aligned?

 This merger is a natural fit because of the two schools’ philosophical alignment and common fundamental beliefs and practices.
 Both schools have been beloved by families for the personalized instruction, strong sense of community, and exceptional academics.
 We see this as two great schools joining together to build a shared future, where the combined result is greater than the sum of the two independently.

 The partnership will take effect after the end of the 2020-2021 school year.
 There will be increasing opportunities for the two school communities to get to know each other in the months ahead, and some administrative responsibilities related to planning for the 2021-2022 school year will be shared.